 Kura Oncology, Inc., is a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
-Our pipeline consists of small molecule product candidates that target cancer signaling pathways, and we intend to pair them with molecular or cellular diagnostics to identify those patients most likely to respond to treatment.
-We intend to advance our product candidates through a combination of internal development and strategic partnerships and maintain significant development and commercial rights.
+Our pipeline consists of small molecule product candidates that target cancer signaling pathways where there is a strong scientific and clinical rationale to improve outcomes, and we intend to pair them with molecular or cellular diagnostics to identify those patients most likely to respond to treatment.
+We plan to advance our product candidates through a combination of internal development and strategic partnerships and maintain significant development and commercial rights.